 So, we see that in Morocco the masculinity is defined more by the ‘toughness’ and ‘responsibilities’.

-Lebanon is country where the definition of masculinity is significant because of presence of large number of Syrian refugees.
-In conflict prone areas people defined masculinity more with ‘toughness’.
+Lebanon is country where the definition of masculinity is significant because of the presence of a large number of Syrian refugees.
+In conflict-prone areas, people defined masculinity more with ‘toughness’.
 This is also perceived that an ‘ideal’ man will be able to provide for his family well and will ‘not’ need his wife to work.

 However, in terms of women’s participation in work and acceptability of women working outside their homes, Lebanese people were found to be more lenient.
 In fact, most respondents did not agree that “when opportunities are scarce, boys should be educated before girls or men should have access to jobs before women”.

-Palestine is a country which is not only conflict driven but also restricted to a large extent in their freedom of movement.
+Palestine is a country which is not the only conflict driven but also restricted to a large extent in their freedom of movement.
 With scarce to very scarce resources this country creates a huge problem for all citizens.
 Most Palestinians live below poverty levels and the 2016 IMAGES survey found prominent provider roles for men even if they were not employed.
-The job market in Palestine is mostly uncertain and on part time basis.
-So, with the gender roles in Palestine confirming male provider role it is becoming extremely difficult for Palestine youth to conform to the gender norms.
+The job market in Palestine is mostly uncertain and on a part-time basis.
+So, with the gender roles in Palestine confirming male provider role, it is becoming extremely difficult for Palestine youth to conform to the gender norms.

 To be a man in these Middle East and North African countries where resources are scarce is really challenging.
 It takes us back in history where resources were scarce and human groups had to fight it out with other groups.
 The historic humans could migrate to other places when resources were scarce.
 However, these people can’t even migrate to other lands even if they are willing.
 International geographical boundaries and laws will prevent them from doing so.
 Under these circumstances, these men have only one option, ‘to fight it out with their own men’.